Linerre/dwm-user/README.md

 Note
 ------------

-My build of dwm for Arch Linux, Void Linux, FreeBSD, OpenBSD and Gentoo.
+My build of dwm for Arch Linux, Void Linux, Gentoo, and FreeBSD.

 Patches in the `patches/done` dir are those that have been applied to this build.